innovation-first/paradox-innovation/content/docs/what-are-building-blocks/index.md

 ---
-title: "What are building blocks"
+title: "What are building blocks ?"
 description: "Understanding the building block rationale and strategy."
 date: 2024-06-09T13:15:14+02:00
 summary: ''